 )MCP_TRANSPORT

-: Transport type (stdio
+: Transport type to use (stdio

 or http

-, defaults to stdio
+) (defaults to stdio

 )MCP_HTTP_PORT